Which Bones to use for Bone Broth?

 Share this Post

-For starters, to create the healthiest broth, you have to begin with the healthiest ingredients.
+For starters, to create healthy bone broth, you have to begin with the healthiest ingredients.
 Bones from organic, pastured, and grass-fed animals is the best choice.
 These bones are more nutrient-dense, and they come from healthier animals raised in an environment with as few toxins as possible.
 If you cannot afford this then get the highest quality bone you can afford.

 You can use the bones from just about any quality meat you like.
 Great choices include: beef, bison, chicken, duck, goose, lamb, pork, turkey, and venison.
-Select bones with a lot of cartilage, because the collagen in that cartilage breaks down into gelatin.
+Select bones with a lot of cartilage, because the collagen in that cartilage breaks down into gelatin bone broth.

 Here are some tips for selecting the best types of bones: